Calvin-L/backup/README.md

 ## "Quick" Start

-You'll need Make, Gradle, and a Java JDK version 10 or higher.
+You'll need Make, Gradle version 5 or higher, and a Java JDK version 10 or higher.
 Note that [JDK 10 has reached its end of life](https://www.oracle.com/technetwork/java/java-se-support-roadmap.html), so I suggest using JDK 11.